basho-labs/little_riak_book/en/02-concepts.md

 value:  cold pizza
 ```

-At the same time as Britney, Carrie decides that pizza all around was a bad choice, and tried to change Aaron's value to `lasagna`.
+At the same time as Britney, Carrie decides that pizza was a terrible choice, and tried to change Aaron's value to `lasagna`.

 ```
 vclock: [Aaron: 1, Carrie: 1]
 value:  lasagna
 ```

-This presents a problem, because there are now two vector clocks in play that diverge after `[Aaron: 1]`.
+This presents a problem, because there are now two vector clocks in play that diverge from `[Aaron: 1]`.
 So Riak can store both values and both vclocks.

 Later in the day Britney checks again, but this time she gets the two conflicting values, with two vclocks.